Engineering 3+2 Program Requirements

 - A Bachelor of Science in an engineering discipline from either Washington University or USC.

-The 3–2 program is perfect students who want to enhance and broaden their undergraduate education as a prelude to the focused work of engineering school.
+The 3+2 program is perfect for the student who wants to enhance and broaden their undergraduate education as a prelude to the focused work of engineering school.
 In all their pre-engineering classes, students receive the benefits of Westminster's small class sizes and tradition of teaching excellence.
 Westminster's math and science programs offer "learning communities" that couple courses like math and biology and utilize group-based, hands-on learning.
 Moreover, students often develop close nurturing relationships with faculty and their peers at Westminster that might not happen at a larger school.

-(1) As Westminster freshman, students must meet entrance requirements for USC or Washington University.
+- As a Westminster first-year, students must meet entrance requirements for USC or Washington University.

-(4) Students must have completed 12 upper division credits in their major prior to transfer.
-Students who complete the 3–2 program by transferring to either USC or Washington University automatically have the Westminster residency requirement waived.
+- Students must have completed 12 upper division credits in their major prior to transfer.
+Students who complete the 3+2 program by transferring to either USC or Washington University of St. Louis automatically have the Westminster residency requirement waived.
 (Westminster requires that the last 36 hours of course work be completed at Westminster.)

 Fields of Engineering Offered by the University of Southern California and Washington University:

 |University of Southern California||Washington University of St. Louis|

 *After successful completion of both portions of the program the student is awarded degrees from both institutions.